salesforcecli/plugin-login/messages/logout.md

 # no-authentications-logged-out

-No environments were logged out of.
+No environments were logged out.